 - Data & Knowledge Management

-Generally, CYPN meets on the 3rd Wednesday of each month.
+Generally, CYPN meets on the first Wednesday of each month.
 We have implemented a new Meeting Calendar to help keep everyone informed of and prepared for our upcoming topics.
-We have also designed a document, the CYPN Presentation Template, to aid our members or guests in presenting ideas, projects, etc. to the team and create discussions resulting in actionable items.
+We have also designed a document, the CYPN Presentation Template, to aid our members or guests in presenting ideas, projects, etc. to the team and creating discussions resulting in actionable items.

 CYPN Meeting Minutes